genonullfree/teleporter/PROTOCOL.md

 added easily.

 An encryption option will be added.
 This will ideally take place at the beginning of a file transfer, before the `TeleportInit` packet.
-Anything in the packets after the `iv` field in the header would be encrypted after the handshake has completed.
+Anything in the packets after the optional `iv` field in the header would be encrypted after the handshake has completed.
 The encryption will be optional based on an argument passed on the command line to enable it, due to encryption causing a longer transfer time.
 There will also be an option to require the server to only respond to encrypted requests.